Appearance

 - Its mapping rules — entities, definitions, workflows.

-- Its users and their roles — who can review, who can approve, what each person sees.
+- Its users and their permissions — who reviews, who approves, who sees what.

-- Its integrations — webhooks, exports, mailbox address.
+- Its integrations — webhooks, exports, and its own inbound mailbox.

-Each project has one field schema, one Initial_Workflow, one mailbox, and one response schema.
-Split work into separate projects when those differ — a different document type, a different downstream integration, or a separate group of users.
-You don't need a project per country or per vendor: Mapping handles those differences inside one project.
+A project has one field schema, one initial workflow, one mailbox and one response schema.
+Split when those genuinely differ — a different document type, a different downstream system, a separate group of users.
+You don't need a project per country or per vendor; Mapping handles those differences inside one project.

 2. Field categories are conventions, not boundaries

-Every Invoice project ships with five field categories:
+Every Invoice project ships with five field categories, and the field editor groups them exactly this way.

 |---|---|